vnastl/vnastl.github.io/_news/announcement_icml_workshop_2024.md

 related_posts: false
 ---

-I'm looking forward to presenting our work on causal predictors on the [Workshop "Humans, Algorithmic Decision-Making and Society:
+I am looking forward to presenting our work on causal predictors on the [Workshop "Humans, Algorithmic Decision-Making and Society:
 Modeling Interactions and Impact"](https://humans-algs-society.github.io/) at ICML'24. 🎡